Viewing, Editing and Printing Images

 and 30 seconds or 1 minute.
 You can select Folder play (all images in the

-selected folder) or All play (all images on the Memory Stick Duo).
-When repeat is selected, the images
+selected folder) or All play (all images on the Memory Stick).
+When repeat is

-VGA.
+5M, 3M, 1M and VGA.
 The original image is retained even after resizing.
-You cannot resize a
+You

-a print order mark on still images recorded with this camera.
-This mark is
+You can place a print mark on still images recorded with this camera.
+This mark

 (Digital Print Order Format) standard.